3ricGvald3z/Kali-Linux-OSINT-VM-Setup-Script/README.md

 3. Run the Script:

-    Execute the script with sudo:
+    Execute the script with sudo.
+It will handle the rest automatically.

     ```
     sudo ./kali_osint_setup_enhanced.sh